RajPrakash681/Lovable_2.0/README.md

 ### 🙏 **Special Thanks**

 - **OpenAI** - For the incredible GPT models that power our AI
-- **Beam.cloud** - For providing the sandboxed execution environment
+- **Cloud Services** - For providing the sandboxed execution environment
 - **BAML** - For the elegant AI integration framework
 - **React Community** - For the amazing ecosystem and tools